rowbottomn/GemTowerDefense/README.md

 ___

 ## BackLog
-    - basic tower fire at enemys.
+    - basic tower fire at enemies.
     - basic tower can be placed on map using mouse.
-    - spwaners spwan basic enemys.
+    - spawners spawn basic enemies.
-    - enemys have health bars that are removed when they run out of HP.
+    - enemies have health bars that are removed when they run out of HP.
-    - file is read to spwan in path and spawn rocks where the path is not.
+    - file is read to spawn in path and spawn rocks where the path is not.
-    - rocks are destroyed and have a random changes to drop a common gem type.
+    - rocks are destroyed and have a random chance to drop a common gem type.
     - gems can be placed onto towers to upgrade them in many possble ways (TBT).
-    - impement a basic GUI on the right side of the players screen.
+    - implement a basic GUI on the right side of the players screen.
     - basic title screen for starting the game.
-    - find art assests and sound assets for the game.
+    - find art assets and sound assets for the game.
+    - Enemy has a set speed, and health and follows a path
+    - Types of enemies: Goblins, ogors, slimes,gremlins and a dragon boss
+    - Slimes are slow but low hp, ogors are slow and tanky
+    - Goblins are fast but low hp and the Gremlins sprint when they get hit